semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 @## Description

-**Skeleton** is a component is used to display the structure of a widget or page during its initial loading.
+**Skeleton** is a component used to display the structure of a widget or page during its initial loading.
 Its purpose is to provide users with a mental map of the data being loaded.

 > This component demonstrates the loading and response to user actions in the interface.
 For general recommendations regarding such components, refer to the [Loading patterns](/patterns/loading-states/).